eugenekoran/film-project/README.md

 [FiLM: Visual Reasoning with a General Conditioning Layer (2017)](https://arxiv.org/abs/1709.07871)

-This paper introduced new method for conditioning network architecture and received state-of-the-art result for CLEVR dataset.
-I decided to build this model and experiment with it trying to get even better results.
+This paper introduced new method for conditioning network architecture and got state-of-the-art result for CLEVR dataset.
+I decided to build this model, experiment with it and try to get even better results.

 ## Model